-Some protesters rebel not only against Indian rule, but also against their parents.
+Some protesters protest not only against Indian rule, but also against their parents.
 Each wave of street protests – the last were in 2008 and 2010 – radicalises a new wave of young people.

 “I was hit by pellets during stone pelting.
 I have 80 percent vision in my right eye now,” said one 20-year-old student.